An excellent balance transfer card, but look elsewhere if you want rewards.

 - 5% cash back on up to $1,500 in combined purchases each quarter for specified categories, then 1%.
 Earn 1% cash back on everything else.

-Unfortunately, Chase Slate® credit card points aren’t offered, but the card has an introductory fee that few cards can match.
+Unfortunately, Chase Slate® credit card doesn’t offer points, but the card has an introductory APR and no fee that few cards can match.
 If you want rewards with a balance transfer intro APR, check out other balance transfer cards.